mozilla-rally/beyond_the_paywall/schemas/README.md

 # The Schemas Directory

 This directory contains schemas of the data sent to Mozilla Rally's servers.

-There are a few important files in here:
+# How do I change a schema to add, remove, or change a data point?

+ 1. Edit the details of the change in `measurement.config.mjs`.
+ 2. Run `node generate-schema.mjs` to rebuild the `<event>.schema.json` files
+ 3. Using the extension, create an example file, and manually overwrite the `<event>-example.json`.
+ 4. Validate the changes match using [this website](https://www.jsonschemavalidator.net/).

+# Important files in this directory

 ## `generate-schema.mjs`